 Confluence Family Office

-Confluence generously donates its accounting services to Free the Girls.
+Confluence generously donates its bookkeeping services to Free the Girls.

 A Family Office consolidates the management of individuals, families, and their wealth.
 Family Offices can perform a number of functions, from tax planning, estate planning, investment management, and even concierge services.